 The supervisors have a process in place for when this situation arises.
 Reporting entities will only have one supervisor.
-That supervisor can call upon another supervisor to assist where certain products or services offered by the reporting entity fall outside the leading supervisors area of expertise, for example, a reporting entity that offers both life insurance products and collective investment schemes.
+That supervisor can call upon another supervisor to assist where certain products or services offered by the reporting entity fall outside the leading supervisors area of expertise, for example, a reporting entity that offers both life insurance products and managed investment products.
 Contact the relevant supervisors so that this process can be implemented.

 Is there a register of reporting entities?

 There is not a register in a legal sense but we do keep lists.
 We get information from the FSPR, use open source searching and also learn of reporting entities from Fair Go.
 If you or any reporting entities you know aren't on the FSPR, let us know.